 18thConnect resources can be either free culture/open access projects (i.e., projects whose content is distributed freely on the web under a Creative Commons license, is in the public domain, or falls under fair-use protection) or revenue-generating projects (like those of most journal publishers and university presses).

 Know a project that would benefit from peer review?
-To inquire about participation in 18thConnect please contact us at email@example.com.
+Please let us know at email@example.com.

-The Executive Council from NINES along with the Director of 18thConnect have produced a set of General Guidelines and Peer Review Criteria for Content.
-(MSWord, 34kb)
+The Executive Council from NINES along with the Director of 18thConnect have produced this set of Guidelines, continuing below.
+It might help also to see the instructions given to peer reviewers for 18thConnect.

 Two questions are pertinent to the peer review criteria for 18thConnect and NINES content: first, is the content important and interesting to existing scholarship; second, is the material presented in a clear, accessible, well-organized, and well-documented fashion?